memfault/interrupt/_drafts/heartbeats.md

 Metrics are a set of numbers that give information about a particular process or activity.
 They are measured over intervals of time and are usually just numbers.
-This means that they pre-processed and more compact than logs, which means that you can store and query many more of them at once.
+This means that they are pre-processed and more compact than logs, which means that you can store and query many more of them at once.

 Metrics themselves don't help developers debug individual instances of issues or